 Commonly asked questions and curiosity on testosterone vs HGH or (human growth hormone) on which is the best for muscle enhancement and performance is a great question?

-This article is about education, not dictation; I will try to share with you what I’ve learned over the years, so you can make educated choices and decisions of first: what testosterone and HGH are; where it’s found and produced.
+This article is about education, not dictation; I will try to share with you what I’ve learned over the years, so you can make educated choices and decisions of first: what testosterone and HGH are; as well as where it’s found and produced.

 Understanding testosterone and growth hormone, first: lets look at what they are?
 Testosterone vs HGH (human growth hormone) are hormones that the body naturally produces.
 One is produced and released from the brain, the other from the male testes.